 - Templates and plug-in

-- Support for PDF viewer, HTML, Calendar, Anti-spam filtering using plug-ins
+- Support for a PDF viewer, HTML, Calendar, Anti-spam filtering using plug-ins

 How to Download

 All download options for Windows and Linux are available in the link below via the official website.

 SeaMonkey is a free and open-source internet suite, and SeaMonkey mail is a component of the same.
 It keeps the traditional looks of an email client and is available in Windows, Linux and Mac.
 SeaMonkey mail shares code from Mozilla Thunderbird.

 - Multiple email account support

 How to download

 Download SeaMonkey via the below link via the official website.

 While wrapping up the best email clients for Linux, I would recommend Thunderbird for complex work and enterprise-wide deployment, if needed, along with casual users.
 However, you can still try the other four as per your need and choice.